imdad132/Exploratory-Data-Analysis_World-Libraries_Dataset/README.md

 Dropping three columns that aren't needed for the analysis: "Country", "Expenditures", and "Total Librarians"

 ## Correlation Analysis
-The code performs correlation analysis on three numerical columns: 'Total Libraries', 'Total Volumes', and 'Total Users'.
+The code analyses correlation on three numerical columns: 'Total Libraries', 'Total Volumes', and 'Total Users'.
 This creates a correlation matrix showing how strongly these variables are related to each other, with coefficients ranging from -1 (strong negative correlation) to 1 (strong positive correlation).

 ## Regional Analysis
 This section conducts a detailed regional analysis for each of the three key metrics.
 For each metric (Total Libraries, Total Volumes, Total Users), the code:

 Calculates the total sum across all regions
 Determines each region's percentage contribution to the global total